NotARoomba/SimpleFlightController/GUIDE.md

 **Pros:**

-- Standardized connector and protocol
+- Standardized connector and protocol.
-- Provides power to devices
+- Provides power to devices.
-- Hot-pluggable (can connect/disconnect while powered)
+- Hot-pluggable (can connect/disconnect while powered).
-- High speed (up to 10Gbps on USB 3.1)
+- High speed (up to 10 Gbps on USB 3.1).
-- Built-in error correction and flow control
+- Built-in error correction and flow control.
-- Can connect many devices through hubs
+- Can connect many devices through hubs.

 **Cons:**

-- Complex protocol requiring dedicated hardware/software
+- Complex protocol requiring dedicated hardware/software.
-- More expensive to implement
+- More expensive to implement.
-- Requires specific connectors and cables
+- Requires specific connectors and cables.
-- Power management can be tricky
+- Power management can be tricky.
-- Not suitable for real-time applications due to variable latency
+- Not suitable for real-time applications due to variable latency.

 ---

 We will not be connecting the USB to the battery charging chip as we need to connect the STM32 to USB-C to be able to program it.
-Looking through the datasheet it says that those pins are used to determine how much current can be used but they can also be set through the `I2C` interface that the IC has so we can later change that with the STM32.
+Looking through the datasheet, it says that those pins are used to determine how much current can be used.
+However, they can also be set through the `I2C` interface that the IC has, so we can later change that with the STM32.

 Now that we know that the schematic suits our needs, we can start copying it in KiCad.
-When copying a schematic from a datasheet, any pins that can be connected externally should use `Net Labels` like so (obviously with the pull up resistors added later):
+When copying a schematic from a datasheet, any pins that can be connected externally should use `Net Labels` like so (obviously with the pull-up resistors added later):

 ![Net Labels Example](assets/net_labels_example.png)

-Also because we are dealing with power, we have to use `separate grounds` such as `power ground` and `digital ground`.
-Usually for most chips we will use the digital ground but sometimes we have to work with power components and need to have a cleaner ground reference.
-In the datasheet you can see that there are different symbols for ground.
+Also, because we are dealing with power, we have to use `separate grounds` such as `power ground` and `digital ground`.
+Usually, for most chips, we will use the digital ground.
+However, sometimes we have to work with power components and need to have a cleaner ground reference.
+In the datasheet, you can see that there are different symbols for ground.

 **Digital ground** is used for all the digital components like microcontrollers, sensors, and logic chips.
 Digital circuits switch on and off rapidly, creating noise on the ground plane.
 This is fine for digital circuits since they only care about HIGH (1) or LOW (0), not the exact voltage.